jcrd/blog-deprecated/content/posts/introducing-sessiond.md

 managers were not without a significant shortcoming: they are solely window managers, lacking the integrated suite of software and applications that put the environment in desktop environments.
-The most noticeable omission was proper *session management*, which fascilitates, for instance: locking the screen or suspending the system after a period of inactivity.
+The most noticeable omission was proper *session management*, which facilitates, for instance: locking the screen or suspending the system after a period of inactivity.
 This was not a dealbreaker on a desktop computer, but using a laptop without these features felt like a dysfunctional hack.